Skip to main content

 Warning

-Global LTO will cause massive package compilation failures, requiring frequent maintenance of exclusion lists, NOT recommended for beginners to try.
+Global LTO will cause massive package compilation failures, requiring frequent maintenance of exclusion lists, NOT recommended for beginners.

 Edit /etc/portage/make.conf: